-Can you believe that Christmas is just six weeks from today?!
+Can you believe that Christmas is just five weeks from today?!
 We’re counting down the weeks with tips to help you keep your Christmas season, stress-free and under budget!

 I always have this image in my mind about trimming the tree: Christmas music playing, a fire in the fireplace, and my adorable family sharing ornament-related memories as we lovingly place our special things on the tree.